 She internationally consulted on the opening of Elle Café Aoyama, a fine dining restaurant in the fashion district of Tokyo, in collaboration with Elle Magazine.

 She is the first chef ambassador for Whole Foods Market and creator of cult-following ice cream flavors in collaboration with Humphry Slocombe that are sold exclusively within the market — Hong Kong Milk Tea, Golden Milk & Gingerbread, Yuzu Cream, Coconut Shoyu Caramel, and Mango Mojito.

 She has a passion for supporting the community — she founded Co+Lab, an experimental pop-up dinner series showcasing the skill of both cook and craftsman.
 She was selected as Celebrity Grand Marshal for San Francisco Pride and has modeled for a Levi's Strauss global Pride campaign advocating for the LGBTQ community.
 She is the face of IBM Research’s 5 in 5 Series featuring five innovations within food technology that will change lives.

-King actively participates in speaking panels supporting women’s empowerment, environmental sustainability, food education for youths, and entrepreneurship.
-She also appears at food & music festivals such as Outsidelands, Pebble Beach Food & Wine Festival, & Napa Valley Film Festival.
-Thrillist recognized Chef King as one of the best female chefs in San Francisco.
+Along with being a chef, food entrepreneur, television personality, and brand partner, King actively participates in speaking panels supporting women’s empowerment, environmental sustainability, food education for youths, and entrepreneurship.
+She also appears at food & music festivals such as Outsidelands, BottleRock, Comedy Central’s Clusterfest, Pebble Beach Food & Wine Festival, & the Napa Valley Film Festival.

-“When I'm not in the kitchen, you'll find me at a concert, exploring the outdoors, or in the yoga studio.
+“When I'm not in the kitchen, you'll find me at a concert, doing yoga, exploring the outdoors, and traveling.
 Life is an adventure!
 It's easy to be extreme, but balance is what I strive for in life and in my cooking." - Melissa King